Family Therapy & Systemic Research Centre

 We maintain a small database of family therapy and systemic research.
-Here you will find research on outcomes and effectiveness of systemic therapy, important to families, as well as to commissioners and policymakers.
-Clinicians, systemic consultants and practitioners will find qualitative and process research studies which will be relevant and applicable to their everyday practice.
+Here you will find qualitative and process research studies, relevant to practice as well as to commissioners and policy makers and the research on outcomes and effectiveness of systemic therapy, important to families and therapists, as well as to commissioners and policymakers.

-Researchers will find studies categorised under topics and research methodologies to enable their own research.
-We have included links to systemic researchers & research centres in the UK and internationally alongside their key research interests.
+Research studies have been categorised under Evidence and Outcome Studies, Process Research, Topics, Research Methodologies, and Type of therapeutic approach.
+We present Doctorate research theses and Masters research dissertations carried out in training institutes throughout the UK and elsewhere, which we are committed to making visible for the field.
+We include links to systemic researchers & research centres in the UK and internationally alongside their key research interests.
 Please let us know of any gaps and absences.

-- we circulate information about relevant research seminars and conferences, and promote published and unpublished research.
+- we circulate information about relevant research seminars and conferences, and new published and unpublished research.

-- we foster links and collaborations between current and would-be researchers.
-If you would like to contact other systemic researchers in your area of interest, please let us know.
+- if you would like to contact other systemic researchers in your area of interest we will circulate your request please let us know

-The Co-Directors of the FTSRC are Charlotte Burck (centre) and Reenee Singh (right) and Associate Director, Astrid Winkler (left).
+The Director of the FTSRC is Charlotte Burck (left) and the Associate Director, Astrid Winkler (right)

+The FTSRC is a resource for all systemic therapists and the public.
 We are based at the Tavistock Centre, an internationally renowned centre of psychotherapy training.
-A well-established and thriving doctoral research programme for qualified systemic psychotherapists has been running here for twenty years.
+A well-established and thriving doctoral research programme for qualified systemic psychotherapists has been running here for over twenty-five years.